HYPERHIDROSIS CAUSES -- WHY PEOPLE GET EXCESSIVE SWEATING

 3) Other Reasons for Hyperhidrosis

 For the remaining hyperhidrosis sufferers, there is no known genetic or medical condition related explanation.
 I fall under this category it seems.
-Posters on various internet discussions have postulated a number of theories to explain the development of hyperhidrosis and/or facial blushing in this group, ranging from excessive parental and/or peer pressure and/or bullying during childhood, to excessive pressure on the back near the sympathetic nerves via wearing heavy backpacks in childhood, to too much competitive sports in childhood, to swimming a lot in chlorinated water, and much more.
+Posters on various internet discussions have postulated a number of theories to explain the development of hyperhidrosis and/or facial blushing in this group, ranging from a hyperactive personality in childhood, to excessive frequent stress or fear when young, to excessive pressure on the back near the sympathetic nerves via wearing heavy backpacks in childhood, to playing too many competitive sports in childhood, to swimming a lot in chlorinated water, to aluminum and lead related nervous system damage, and many more reasonable as well as totally wacky reasons.
+There is no conclusive evidence that any of these factors can lead to a permanent change in the functioning of your sympathetic nervous system.

-Surprisingly, localized hyperhidrosis (as most visiting this site probably suffer from) is not due to nervousness, excess heat and humidity, or obesity as would be expected.
-Those conditions can make the problem worse sometimes, but do not cause localized hyperhidrosis.
-People with palmar hyperhidrosis experience it for hours at a stretch even if they are skinny and in an air conditioned room by themselves with no reason to be nervous or stressed.
-Its just a very strange problem that does not seem to have an evolutionary benefit or explanation.
+Localized hyperhidrosis (as most visiting this site probably suffer from) is not due to nervousness, excess heat and humidity, or obesity as would be expected.
+Those conditions can sometimes make the problem worse, but do not cause localized hyperhidrosis.
+When my hands used to sweat profusely before I had ETS surgery in 1998, they would do so even if I was by myself in an air conditioned room with no reason whatsoever to be nervous.
+Moreover, in 1998, I was 5 feet 11 inches tall and weighed 145 lbs.
+Quite underweight for a male.
+Localized hyperhidrosis is a very strange problem that does not seem to have an evolutionary benefit or explanation.
 Why do humans even have the majority of their sweat glands in the hands and feet?
+Why do some people never ever sweat from their hands or feet despite having so many sweat glands there?